 Since you cannot apply for an unemployment extension in Wyoming, you will only be able to claim benefits for a limited amount of time.
 The state uses a 52-week benefit year that ends a year from the date your initial unemployment claim becomes active.
 However, you are only allowed to claim benefits for up to 26 weeks, and if you exhaust your benefits before then, you will have to wait to the following benefit year to file another claim.
 The actual number of weeks you can file will be based on your individual base period, and you will need to check the maximum benefit amount (the maximum amount of financial compensation you can receive) before filing your first claim.

-Additional Unemployment Resources in Wyoming
+Learn About Additional Unemployment Resources in Wyoming

 Workers cannot file for an unemployment benefits extension in Wyoming, and if they exhaust their benefits, they will be forced to use their own funds.
 This prospect can be scary to some, but there are some actions you can take if you cannot apply for a federal unemployment extension.